 Christian Studies teachers

 Rob Hughes is the Head of Christian Studies and focuses on leading the teaching side of our team.
-All the Chaplains and Youth Works teach Christian Studies and you can read more about the courses here.
+All the Chaplains and Youth Works teach Christian Studies.

 Our Youth Workers are graduate teachers who work closely with students to lead CRU and lunch time Bible studies.
 They also teach Christian Studies and other subjects.
 Mitch Derbyshire is our CRU Coordinator, so please get in touch with him if you have any further questions about CRU.

 Message from the School Chaplain